jonnonz1/nz-statute-book/acts/public/2006/lawyers-and-conveyancers-act-2006.md

 (5) Nothing in subsection (4) or section 49(4) limits the provisions of sections 20 to 28 of the Trans-Tasman Mutual Recognition Act 1997.

 ### 53 Reciprocal admission
-(1) Where the Governor-General is satisfied—the Governor-General may, by Order in Council, order that barristers or solicitors of that superior court who have been in practice before that court for not less than 3 years must, on giving due notice and the prescribed proof of their qualifications and good character, and on payment of the prescribed fees, but subject to any exceptions, conditions, and modifications specified in the order, be admitted as barristers and solicitors of the High Court of New Zealand without examination.
+(1) Where the Governor-General is satisfied—the Governor-General may, by Order in Council, order that barristers or solicitors of that senior court who have been in practice before that court for not less than 3 years must, on giving due notice and the prescribed proof of their qualifications and good character, and on payment of the prescribed fees, but subject to any exceptions, conditions, and modifications specified in the order, be admitted as barristers and solicitors of the High Court of New Zealand without examination.
-  (a) that the law relating to the admission of barristers or solicitors of the superior court of any country other than New Zealand is such as to ensure that they possess proper qualifications and competence; and
+  (a) that the law relating to the admission of barristers or solicitors of a senior court of any country other than New Zealand is such as to ensure that they possess proper qualifications and competence; and
-  (b) that by the law of that country barristers and solicitors of the High Court of New Zealand will be entitled to admission as barristers or as solicitors of that superior court on terms as favourable as those on which barristers or solicitors of that court will under this Act be entitled to admission as barristers and solicitors of the High Court of New Zealand,—
+  (b) that by the law of that country barristers and solicitors of the High Court of New Zealand will be entitled to admission as barristers or as solicitors of that senior court on terms as favourable as those on which barristers or solicitors of that court will under this Act be entitled to admission as barristers and solicitors of the High Court of New Zealand,—
 (2) Any such order may refer to barristers only, or to solicitors only, or to barristers and solicitors, of any such country.
 (3) Every person admitted under any such order is deemed to have been duly admitted under this Act.
 (4) By the same or any subsequent order, the Governor-General may provide for all matters authorised by this section to be prescribed, and for all matters necessary to give effect to the order and to this section.

 ### 54 Rules of court as to admission
-(1) Rules, not inconsistent with this Act, may from time to time be made, in the manner prescribed by the Judicature Act 1908, in respect of the evidence of the qualifications, character, and fitness of candidates, and generally in respect of any matter relating to the admission of candidates as barristers and solicitors of the High Court.
+(1) Rules, not inconsistent with this Act, may from time to time be made, in the manner prescribed by the Senior Courts Act 2016, in respect of the evidence of the qualifications, character, and fitness of candidates, and generally in respect of any matter relating to the admission of candidates as barristers and solicitors of the High Court.
 (2) Rules made under this section may prescribe non-educational criteria to be met by candidates for admission as barristers or as barristers and solicitors, which criteria may preclude the admission of a person who has, at any time, been convicted of an offence of a kind or class specified in rules made under this section or who has, at any time, been declared bankrupt.
 (3) Nothing in subsection (2) limits the generality of subsection (1).